Lymphoma & related disorders

 Frozen section description

-• A definitive diagnosis should not be made at the time of frozen section given that required diagnostic features cannot be determined (immunophenotype, for example)
+• Definitive diagnosis should not be made at the time of frozen section given that required diagnostic features cannot be determined (e.g., immunophenotype) but assessment of the quality and quantity of tissue for further diagnostic studies is essential

 • Diagnosis of lymphoma can be suspected if a population of intermediate to large sized and cytologically atypical lymphoid cells are seen

-• There is frequently associated sclerosis and may be necrosis, thus the differential diagnosis should include the possibility of classic Hodgkin lymphoma
+• There is frequent associated sclerosis and may be necrosis, thus the differential diagnosis should include the possibility of classic Hodgkin lymphoma

 • Recommend that not all diagnostic tissue be frozen; save a portion of the sample for routine histology so that important morphologic features can be seen in permanent sections